Pslydhh/ObsFreeQueue/README.md

 # ObsFreeQueue
-An Obstruction-Free mpmc unbounded queues Based on FAA(FetchAndADD) and Linked Arrays
+An igh performance Obstruction-Free mpmc unbounded queues Based on FAA(FetchAndADD) and Linked Arrays
 # benchmarks
 Benchmarks for ObsFreeQueue/ConcurrentLinkedQueue/LinkedTransferQueue, run in 4 threads:
 - test/benchmark1.java for one enqueue/one dequeue, and until 10,000,000 pairs;